-This adoptive process is an essential part of the rebirth.
+This adoptive process is an essential part of the rebirth taught by John.
 Again we return to Christ's discourse to Nicodemus.
 After teaching of the necessity of the rebirth of the heart, Christ told Nicodemus, "Verily, verily, I say unto thee, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God" (John 3:5).
 He summarized, "Marvel not that I said unto thee, Ye must be born again" (John 3:7).
-The Prophet Joseph Smith, when referring to these passages, taught that we must "subscribe [to] the articles of adoption to enter therein."13 The process of being born again requires more than acknowledging Christ and his mission.
+The Prophet Joseph Smith, when referring to these passages, taught that we must "subscribe [to] the articles of adoption to enter therein."
+John taught that the process of being born again requires more than acknowledging Christ and His mission.
 It requires even more than a change of heart.
-It requires subscribing to the articles of adoption-making covenants.
-Elder Bruce R. McConkie stated that the sons and daughters of Jesus Christ "take upon them his name in the waters of baptism and certify anew each time they partake of the sacrament that they have so done; or, more accurately, in the waters of baptism power is given them to become sons of Christ, which eventuates when they are in fact born of Spirit and become new creatures of the Holy Ghost."14 Because the love of God is manifest through Christ, we can know God only through Christ.
+It also requires subscribing to the articles of adoption-making covenants.
+Elder Bruce R. McConkie stated that the sons and daughters of Jesus Christ "take upon them his name in the waters of baptism and certify anew each time they partake of the sacrament that they have so done; or, more accurately, in the waters of baptism power is given them to become sons of Christ, which eventuates when they are in fact born of Spirit and become new creatures of the Holy Ghost."12 Because the love of God is manifest through Christ, we can know God only through Christ.
 We can experience the fulness of God's love only by entering into a covenant relationship with Jesus Christ.
 By maintaining our covenantal status, we are born of God and thus become the sons and daughters of Christ.

-Whether the discussion is about becoming reborn or becoming children of God, Christ is always at the center of the discussion.
-As we receive Christ and exercise the who then believe and obey the gospel are born again; they are born of the Spirit; they become alive to the things of righteousness or of the Spirit.
-They become members of another family; have new brothers and sisters, and a new Father.
+Whether discussing rebirth or becoming children of God, Christ is always at the center of the discussion.
+John testified that we have received Christ and exercised the power given us by Him to become His sons (see John 1:12).
+Elder McConkie further clarified the connection between rebirth/adoption and Jesus Christ when he explained: "Those accountable mortals who then believe and obey the gospel are born again; they are born of the Spirit; they become alive to the things of righteousness or of the Spirit.
+They become members of another family, have new brothers and sisters, and a new Father.
 They are the sons and daughters of Jesus Christ."
+13